Skip to main content

 In a multi-threaded system invalid states and race conditions can happen.
 For example if getState was called at the same time as a dispatch, the state could represent a past state.
 Or 2 actions dispatched concurrently could cause an invalid state.

-1. Synchronize access to the store - createThreadSafeStore()
+2. Synchronize all access to the store - createThreadSafeStore() - DEPRECATED

 val store = createThreadSafeStore(reducer, state)

-Who is the other 10%?
 If you are only targeting Javascript thread safety is not an issue, so createStore is the way to go.
-Other possible reasons could be applications that need optimal performance, however it is unlikely that the extra overhead from synchronization will be an issue.

 Same thread enforcement